OADA/server/README.md

 - DEBUG: set the namespace(s) enabled in [debug] (e.g., `*:info,*:error,*:warn`)

-Rather than trying to always remembering to set your environment variables, you probably want to use a [.env file] for things like `DOMAIN`.
+Rather than trying to always remember to set your environment variables, you probably want to use a [.env file] for things like `DOMAIN`.

 [releases]: https://github.com/OADA/server/releases